RebelGuy/chat-mate/readme.md

 A work-in-progress is the `./projects/studio` project.
 It is a web interface to manage some data within the database and view account information.
 It communicates with the server endpoints.

-To get things running, ensure Node 18 is installed, and a global version of yarn exists (`npm install --global yarn`).
+To get things running, ensure Node 18 is installed (recommend [nvm](https://github.com/nvm-sh/nvm), and a global version of yarn exists (`npm install --global yarn`).
 If running `yarn --version` fails, run PowerShell as an administrator and execute the command `Set-ExecutionPolicy Unrestricted`.
 Note that packages should be added using `yarn add <packageName> [--dev]` **in their respective workspace**.

 Recommended VSCode extensions:
 - `ESLint`